 V: Do you feel that there is a difference between cosplay modeling and traditional modeling?

 Something very prominent in Filipino culture is about family.
-It is very family oriented.
-Coming to the US meant that family will be separated living in different continents… We can interact with social media and messengers.
+It is very family-oriented.
+Coming to the US meant that family will be separated living on different continents… We can interact with social media and messengers.
 You still feel all the support.

 V: I can imagine that there must be an obstacle as an Asian American actress in America for the limitation of roles in the mainstream media.

 Actually, my manager recently told me that Asians are ‘hot’ in casting right now.

 I just hope it is not temporary.

 I believe that in order to expand Asian roles, we need more Asian writers and directors to create works that come from their experiences.

 It is so important for Asians to put their stories out there.

 I also believe that if you truly work towards perfecting your skills, someone will see you.
 So, never take shortcuts.

 V: What is your philosophy in life?